litprog/litprog/lit/65_session.md

 This module is based (very loosly) on code by ["Eli Bendersky"][eli_bendersky] and ["John Sharp"][john_sharp].

 The current implementation was primarilly developed with interactive interpreters in mind such as `bash` and `python`.
-The input and output to these interpreters is line oriented and can in principle go on forever.
+The input and output to these interpreters is line oriented and can in principle go on forever, but in practice a process will be terminated if a timeout is reached.

 ### Files for Code and Tests